ummels/fdsymbol/README.markdown

 in the preamble of your LaTeX document.
 See the [PDF documentation](latex/fdsymbol.pdf) for the details.

-If you are interested in a full integration with [Fedra Serif Pro](https://www.typotheque.com/fonts/fedra_serif_a), take a look at the [fedraserif](https://github.com/ummels/fedraserif) package.
+If you are interested in a full integration with [Fedra Serif](https://www.typotheque.com/fonts/fedra-serif), take a look at the [fedraserif](https://github.com/ummels/fedraserif) package.

 Installation
 ------------